How to import locations from CSV to your Store Locator widget

 Call

-By filling in the CSV columns like that, you will have a Call button named “Get in Touch”:
+By filling in the CSV columns as shown, you will have a Call button named “Get in Touch”:

 3